Ananth3Rao/Group-Project-Base/README.md

 - When using multiple selections there can be repeated results if criteria is matched.
 We think this is due to the fact that each checkbox has its own function.

+- When making a submition for a comment, sometimes after the comment is submitted the form remains filled out with the content that was just submitted.

 ### Future Development:

 In the future our application would benefit from more interactivity.
 For example adding a map on all pages, using the search bar for restaurants, hotels, amenities, type of room etc...
 Also, it could benefit from direct interaction with the hotels where the application can